raspberrypi/documentation/configuration/nfs.md

 Where "list of IPv4" is a list of IP addresses that consists of the server and all clients.
 These have to be IP addresses because of a limitation in rpcbind, which it doesn't like hostnames.
 Note that if you have NIS set up, just add these to the same line.

-Note: Ensure that the list of authorised IP addresses includes the localhost address (127.0.0.1) as the startup scripts in recent versions of Ubuntu use the rpcinfo command to discover NFSv3 support, and this will be disabled if localhost is unable to connect.
+Please ensure that the list of authorised IP addresses includes the localhost address (127.0.0.1) as the startup scripts in recent versions of Ubuntu use the rpcinfo command to discover NFSv3 support, and this will be disabled if localhost is unable to connect.

-Go ahead and restart the service:
+Afterwards, go ahead and restart the service:

 ```
 sudo systemctl restart nfs-kernel-server